gewarren/docs/docs/framework/wcf/whats-wcf.md

 - **Service Orientation**

      One consequence of using WS standards is that WCF enables you to create *service oriented* applications.
 Service-oriented architecture (SOA) is the reliance on Web services to send and receive data.
-The services have the general advantage of being loosely-coupled instead of hard-coded from one application to another.
-A loosely-coupled relationship implies that any client created on any platform can connect to any service as long as the essential contracts are met.
+The services have the general advantage of being loosely coupled instead of hard-coded from one application to another.
+A loosely coupled relationship implies that any client created on any platform can connect to any service as long as the essential contracts are met.

 - **Interoperability**